-This session, chaired by David J. Whaley, UNDP Resident Representative in Kenya, consisted of a panel discussion with representatives from various multilateral, bilateral and international organizations and UN agencies including: UNDP, World Bank, FAO, SIDA, IDRC, USAID, UNSO and UNEP.
-The session began with two presentations from the Swedish International Development Authority (SIDA), on their experiences in funding soil conservation projects in Africa.
+This session, chaired by David J. Whaley, the United Nations Development Programme (UNDP) Resident Representative in Kenya, consisted of a panel discussion with representatives from various multilateral, bilateral and international organizations and United Nations agencies including: UNDP, World Bank, Food and Agriculture Organization (FAO), Swedish International Development Agency (SIDA), International Development Research Centre (IDRC), United States Agency for International Development (USAID), United Nations Sudano-Sahelian Office (UNSO) and UNEP.
+The session began with two presentations from SIDA, on their experiences in funding soil conservation projects in Africa.
 Michael Ståhl, head of SIDA's Regional Soil Conservation Unit based in Nairobi, highlighted some crucial issues in Eastern Africa including the need to maintain soil fertility in the face of rapid population growth and intensive agricultural methods.
 Land pressure forces peasants to transfer to the drier lowlands, where their farming methods aggravate soil degradation.
 SIDA funded programmes were established to teach farmers how to improve their agricultural methods and incorporate conservation measures such as agroforestry.
-He noted that the programmes had been successful leading to the formation of the regional conservation unit to share experiences with neighboring countries.
-He observed, however, that the programmes had not been widely successful in the drylands.
+He noted that the programmes had been successful leading to the formation of the regional conservation unit to share experiences with neighbouring countries.
+He observed, however, that the programmes had not been widely successful in the dry-lands.
 Ståhl pinpointed stumbling blocks to sustainable agricultural production including: ill-defined property rights; lack of appropriate, easy to adapt technologies; and the need for assured income from conservation measures.
 He identified some direct benefits of soil conservation programmes such as strengthening of extension services through training and encouragement of information sharing and technology transfer among the countries in the regional programme, and from farmer to farmer.
 He stressed that training is crucial and called for incorporation of conservation techniques in regular extension work.
-He said that SIDA is co-operating with the Kenyan government through post-graduate training programmes.
+He said that SIDA is cooperating with the Kenyan Government through post-graduate training programmes.